-25 Years of Marriage Tips
+25 Marriage Tips for Christian Couples

 Last year, my husband and I celebrated 25 years of marriage together.
 We went all out for it too.
 By that I mean we went to Olive Garden for dinner.
 No, I’m kidding.
 I couldn’t resist.

 Back to my point.
 We got married at 19 and 22 years of age and so there was a lot of learning to do along the way.
 I will admit that this list does not include everything I have learned, but it’s a decent start and it includes a few of the most important lessons for me.
-I’m not going to expand on this list with lots of examples, because it would probably be a book at that point.
+I’m not going to expand on this list with lots of examples because it would probably be a book at that point.
 Hmmm.
 That’s an idea to table for later. 🙂

 Marriage Tip #1

 I am not perfect so perfection should not be expected from my husband.
+Lower expectations.

 Marriage Tip #2

 Living out intentional forgiveness is a must, every single day.
+Choose to forgive.

 Marriage Tip #3